 Dolpo is protected by Shey-Phoksundo National Park.
 It lies to the north of the Dhaulagiri Range bordering the Tibetan Plateau.
 Here one can find a well-preserved eco-system of plants and wildlife, including the blue sheep and the elusive snow leopard.
-The marvelous view of Phoksundo Lake, Kanjiroba peak and the Dhaulagiri massif is one of the most rewarding moments of this trek.
+The marvellous view of Phoksundo Lake, Kanjiroba peak and the Dhaulagiri massif are some of the most rewarding moments of this trek.
 A visit to the Phoksundo Gompa – dedicated to the ancient Bonpo religion, local to Dolpo and Tibet, can be a memorable experience.

 Trekkers planning to travel to controlled areas in Nepal opened for group trekking need to get trekking permit issued by the Department of Immigration under the Home Ministry.
 The govern-ment has opened following previously restricted trekking areas for the group trekkers.
 Trekking permits will not be issued to individual trekkers in those trekking areas.
 Require minimum 2 Pax to do this trekking because it is a restricted area.

-Fly from Kathmanudu to Nepalgunj.
+Fly from Kathmandu to Nepalgunj.
 It takes around 56 minutes.

 Fly from Nepalgunj to Juphal (2500 m).
-It takes around 38 minutes and trek from Juphal to Dunai.
-It takes around 4 Hours.
+It takes around 38 minutes.
+Then trek from Juphal to Dunai.
+It takes around 4 hours.

-Trek from Sallaghari to Nangdao Kangla Pass (5360 m) than trek to Yak Kharka camp side (5318 m).
-It takes around seven hours.
+Trek from Sallaghari to Nangdao Kangla Pass (5360 m), and then trek to Yak Kharka camp side (5318 m).
+It takes around 7 hours.

-Trek from Yak Kharka to Shey Gompa (4160 m.) and it takes about six hours.
+Trek from Yak Kharka to Shey Gompa (4160 m.).
+It takes around 6 hours.

 Trek from Doh Trap (3944 m) to Langa.
-It takes around six hours.
+It takes around 6 hours.

 Trek from Langa to Nawarpani (1475 m).
-It takes around Seven hours.
+It takes around 7 hours.

 Trek from Nawarpani to Tarakot (2537 m).
-It takes around Seven hours.
+It takes around 7 hours.

-Early morning fly from Juphal to Nepalgunj and same day fly from Neplagunj to Kathmandu.
+Early morning, fly from Juphal to Nepalgunj and, on the same day, fly from Nepalgunj to Kathmandu.